twbs/bootstrap/README.md

 FACEBOOTSTRAP
 =================

-Facebootstrap is a toolkit for kickstarting the development of facebook apps.
+Facebootstrap is a toolkit for kickstarting the development of facebook iframe apps.

 It is based on Twitter's excellent Bootstrap.
 Just as this, it includes base CSS styles for typography, forms, buttons, tables, grids, navigation, alerts, and more.